Looking for a nursing specialty that’s sure to stay in demand throughout your career? Look no further than a job as a telemetry RN.

 A good telemetry unit also gives nurses the ability to work as a team, alongside a support staff such as rehabilitation nurses and CNAs.
 We know, “teamwork makes the dream work.”
 While working with this team, you’ll also be able to build upon your communication skills.
 Can’t beat that.

 Lastly, a job as a telemetry nurse can pay well and the demand for these professionals remains high.
 The need for registered nurses is expected to grow 9 percent from 2020 to 2030, and telemetry is no exception.
-The median salary for a telemetry nurse is just over $58,000, yet travel telemetry nurses can definitely expect to make more.
-Depending on the location and unit requirements, a nurse who specializes in telemetry can expect to make more than $100,000 a year once stipends and allowances are factored in, if they work the full year.
+The telemetry nurse salary is competitive, with the median salary for a telemetry nurse just over $58,000, yet travel telemetry nurses can definitely expect to make more.
+Depending on the location and unit requirements, a telemetry travel nurse can expect to make more than $100,000 a year once stipends and allowances are factored in, if they work the full year.

 Where Can You Find a Telemetry Unit